Why Be a Surveyor?

 The median salary for surveying technicians, who generally have 2-year degrees, is $47,000 annually.

 Land surveyors are in demand.
 Their average salary is $93,337 as of 2022.

 Approach the Future with Confidence

 People entering the surveying field do not question if they can find a job.
 Instead, they decide where they would like to work.
 That’s because the demand for surveyors is high and continues to grow.

 High demand means job security and excellent benefits.
 Surveyors also collaborate with many other professionals, including engineers, architects, attorneys, realtors, developers, contractors, and advise land owners.

-Can you visualize objects, distances, sizes and abstract forms?
-Do you enjoy working with computers and learning new technology?
+Do you like solving mysteries and puzzles?
+Can you easily visualize objects, distances, sizes and abstract forms?
+Do you enjoy working with technology and using the latest hi-tech tools?
 Are you good at math, especially algebra, geometry and trigonometry?
-Do you like solving mysteries and puzzles?
-If you answered yes to these questions, you should consider a career in surveying.
+If you answered yes to the questions above, consider pursuing a career in surveying.